d11r/d11r-me/src/posts/reflecting-on-my-bsc-studies.md

 tags:
   - studies
 ---
-A lot has happened over the last four years - I've completed my  Computer Science (CS) studies at [Innopolis University](https://innopolis.university/en/), published over a dozen academic papers, successfully finished an internship at a big tech company in London, and more.
+A lot has happened over the last four years - I've completed my  Computer Science (CS) studies at [Innopolis University](https://innopolis.university/en/), published over a dozen academic papers, successfully finished an internship with Facebook in London, and more.
 This article summarizes the highlights of my journey.

 ## Choosing where to study